 Principles and Practices of Public Health Nursing

-This training is for registered nurses working in North Carolina public health departments to address core public health nursing functions.
-This blended learning course includes two prerequisite online trainings and a two-and-a-half-day on-site session in Chapel Hill, N.C., and completion of a final exam.
+This course is for registered nurses working in North Carolina public health departments to address core public health nursing functions.
+This blended learning course includes two prerequisite online modules, required reading, a two-and-a-half-day in-person session in Chapel Hill, N.C., and completion of a final exam.

-The prerequisite trainings will familiarize participants with the practice, issues and challenges of public health in N.C. and review basic epidemiological concepts important to the practice of public health.
-The on-site session emphasizes a synthesis of nursing practice and public health.
+The prerequisite modules will familiarize participants with the practice, issues and challenges of public health in N.C. and review basic epidemiological concepts important to the practice of public health.
+The in-person session emphasizes a synthesis of nursing practice and public health.
 Nursing services directed to individuals, families and groups will be presented in the context of improving the health of the populations.

 Who should take this course?

 The target audience is registered nurses working in N.C. local health departments, particularly those who do not have a BSN degree.
 Successful completion of this course is a legal requirement for all public health nurses who do not have a BSN during their first year of employment with a local health department.
 Ideal timing is after the first six months of employment, but the course must be completed within the first year of public health practice.
 Nurses with a BSN degree are also welcome to enroll in the course.
 Many find it a useful resource in acclimating to the public health environment.
 The course is a prerequisite for the Physical Assessment of Adults and Child Health Training Enhanced Role Registered Nurse courses for nurses who do not have a BSN.